-Figure 8 Total police recorded crime, quarterly since July to September 2013
+Figure 8 Total police recorded crime, quarterly since October to December 2013

 While overall police recorded crime has fluctuated over the last 10 years without showing any real trend, lower crime levels were seen following the introduction of Covid 19 pandemic lockdown measures introduced in March 2020.
-Three of the most recent six quarters recorded the highest levels in the last ten years.
+Three of the most recent seven quarters recorded the highest levels in the last ten years.

-Figure 10 Violence against the person, quarterly since July to September 2013
+Figure 10 Violence against the person, quarterly since October to December 2013

 Violence with injury showed a general decline in levels through to the end of 2020/21.
 Apr to Jun'21 showed a sharp increase with subsequent levels remaining similar.
-Violence without injury has generally increased, particularly since Apr to Jun'21.
-The Jul to Sep'22 quarter is the highest in the last ten years.
+Since the start of 2021/22 levels of violence without injury have generally been higher than those seen in the preceding period shown in Figure 10, with the Apr to Jun'23 quarter being the highest in the last ten years.